Master of Finance

 Would the summer session occupy the full summer term?

 The summer term is an intensive program that begins the first week in July and ends in late August.
-Over the summer term, all students take intensive courses in finance theory, corporate financial analysis, and financial mathematics.
-Students will also participate in the MFin Career Bootcamp.
+Over the summer term, all students take intensive courses in finance theory and financial mathematics.
+Students will also participate in the MFin Career Core.

 Is it possible to write a thesis while enrolled in the MFin program?